matthewfeickert-talks/talk-chep-2023/talk.md

    - Currently handles software .bold[papers], but has plans to add support for .bold[Data and Software]
    - Citations would be tracked and counted .bold[by DOI]
 * .bold[Elsevier]
-   - .bold[Community needs to reach consensus] on how to cite software, and share outcome with Publishers (won't take lead)
+   - .bold[Community needs to reach consensus] on how to cite software, and share outcome with publishers (won't take lead)
-   - Publishers can .bold[better instruct editors and referees] what we expect from them
+   - Publishers can .bold[better instruct editors and referees] what publishers expect from them
 * .bold[Journal of Open Source Software]
    - In addition to incentivizing high quality software, JOSS can help .bold[[bridge the gap](https://joss.theoj.org/about)]
    - "recognize that for most researchers, papers and not software are the currency of academic research"